DilanCF/ENEE447-notes/lecture notes/Lecture09.md

 ![alt text](img/Lecture09/image-24.png)

-In the forst scenario, it acts like shortest ??? next
+In the first scenario, it acts like shortest job next

 If the time slice is longer, it acts similar to FCFS